-- up has established a Credit policy. - w customer requesting products/services over a certain limit s based on the size and nature of the particular business) is d individually for creditworthiness. - up uses credit databases for analysis of creditworthiness sustomers, who are also subject to Risk Committee approval. - up's management focuses on methods used by financial ons, i.e. diversification of sources of funds. - ersification makes the Group flexible and limits our ency on one financing source. - methods of managing liquidity risk are used by individual ies in the Group.
+- The Group has established a Credit policy. - Each new customer requesting products/services over a certain limit (which is based on the size and nature of the particular business) is analysed individually for creditworthiness. - The Group uses credit databases for analysis of creditworthiness of new customers, who are also subject to Risk Committee approval.